olger-oeselg-bb/workshop-happy-paws/workshop/quality-engineer/handoff-package/prototype/TICKETS.md

 - [x] US-009: As a volunteer, I want to view formatted timestamps and human-friendly dates in the UI so the data is easier to read.
   - Implemented: `formatDate` and `formatRelative` helpers added to `static/app.js`; profile, medical records and audit views now display human-friendly dates.

-- [ ] US-010: As a veterinarian partner, I want to edit and delete medical records so I can correct or remove outdated information.
+- [x] US-010: As a veterinarian partner, I want to edit and delete medical records so I can correct or remove outdated information.
-  - Backlog: edit/delete operations for medical records not implemented; UI confirmation dialogs needed.
+  - Implemented: edit/delete operations for medical records with UI confirmation dialogs; inline editing form and delete confirmation.

 - [ ] US-011: As a user with disabilities, I want accessible UI elements so I can navigate and use the application effectively.
   - Backlog: add `aria-label` and `aria-live` messages for status updates and medical record creation; ensure forms have proper labels and keyboard navigation.